beaumartinez/mw3-leaderboards/readme.md

 ## Usage

 0. [Sign up for an Elite account][elite]
-1. Create an API object with your Elite account's credentials:
+1. Create an API object with your Elite account's login:

         api = mw3leaderboards.Api(email, password)